Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Evaluation

 \section{Evaluation}

-In addition to the feature comparison with relevant DPI frameworks presented in \autoref{subsec:feature-comparison}, we are particularly interested in how \schemename{} compares to the closely related \gnn{} framework. \gnn{} was evaluated on an unspecified 8-core 3.7 GHz AMD CPU.
-In order to make a fair comparison, we evaluate \schemename{} on an Ubuntu 20.04 server with an 8-core Intel Xeon Silver 4309Y CPU and base clock of 2.80GHz, which supports the latest Intel SGX generation.

 Intel offers a trusted library version of OpenMP \texttt{libsgx\_omp.a} for parallelization within SGX Enclaves.
 This library requires an OCALL and an ECALL to create a thread and an OCALL to wake up and pause threads and therefore has a considerable application-specific overhead compared to the conventional OpenMP library.
 For the model architectures in our evaluation, this overhead exceeds the performance gain achieved by our parallelization.
+Meaning, the usage of OpenMP inside the enclave is rendered useless for our model architectures.
 Thus, \schemename{} only parallelizes CPU operations outside of the SGX enclave.
 However, the inference device is untrusted, and we can evaluate the inference in the online phase using the parallel CPU implementation without violating \schemename's security properties.
-The server features an Nvidia Geforce RTX 4090 GPU to evaluate \schemename's hardware acceleration.
+The server features an Nvidia Geforce RTX 4090 GPU to evaluate \schemename's speedup.